-(unfortunately, no software can do something against it; However, in Windows the blocking time is limited and almost the driver is responsible for this; in this case the respective driver has to be replaced; it is difficult to determine it, thus only possible by our support (in return of payment).
+- CLI = general interrupt blocked through Windows and drivers.
+Unfortunately, no software can do something against it; However, in Windows the blocking time is limited and almost the driver is responsible for this; in this case the respective driver has to be replaced; it is difficult to determine it, thus only possible by our support (in return of payment.

 - WBINVD command to flush the entire internal cache.
-According to experience, only by using Nvidia graphic drivers; only by replacement of the card with an ATI (AMD) the problem can be solved)
+According to experience, only by using Nvidia graphic drivers; only by replacement of the card with an ATI (AMD) the problem can be solved.

-(especially, the overdeveloped Intel CPUSs (i7, Xeon, …) turns into the idle mode after short breaks, so that the wake up after a timer interrupt can take several milliseconds; that can be switched of in the BIOS (see CIE or similar) or the PC is not real-time capable.
+- C1E = Enhanced Power Save Mode of the CPU.
+Especially, the overdeveloped Intel CPUSs (i7, Xeon, …) turns into the idle mode after short breaks, so that the wake up after a timer interrupt can take several milliseconds.
+That can be switched of in the BIOS (see CIE or similar) or the PC is not real-time capable.

-Ordinary Windows activities cannot replace real-time task.
+- Ordinary Windows activities cannot replace real-time task.
 Windows has the priority 1, whereas the RealTime tasks have the priorities from 1 to 255.
 DPC has no influence.

-To achieve the goal to improve the real-time behavior, only the Dedicated Mode, which supports the exclusive use of single CPU cores in real-time.
+- To achieve the goal to improve the real-time behavior, only the Dedicated Mode, which supports the exclusive use of single CPU cores in real-time.
 Without Windows influence the maximum jitter is less than 1 us.